triton-inference-server/tensorrtllm_backend/docs/multimodal.md

     > You can set the `decoupled_mode` option to True to use streaming mode.
     >
     > You can set the `accumulate_tokens` option to True in streaming mode to call the postprocessing model with all accumulated tokens.
+    >
+    > You can set the `enable_kv_cache_reuse` option to True to enable kv cache reuse.
+Requests with the same image/prompt table/input tokens will reuse the KV cache, which will help reduce latency.
+The specific performance improvement depends on the length of reuse.

 4. Launch Tritonserver